Emtricitabine and Tenofovir disoproxil fumarate

 How should this medicine be used?

-If your child is taking emtricitabine and tenofovir (Truvada), swallow the tablet whole.
+If your child is taking emtricitabine and tenofovir DF, swallow the tablet whole.
 Tell your doctor if your child is unable to swallow the tablets.

-Continue to take emtricitabine and tenofovir even if you feel well.
-Do not stop taking emtricitabine and tenofovir without talking to your doctor.
+Continue to take emtricitabine and tenofovir DF even if you feel well.
+Do not stop taking emtricitabine and tenofovir DF without talking to your doctor.
+If you stop taking emtricitabine and tenofovir disoproxil fumarate even for a short time, or if you skip doses, the virus may become resistant to medications and may be harder to treat.

 What special precautions should I follow?

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take while taking emtricitabine and tenofovir. ; Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take while taking emtricitabine and tenofovir DF.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- the following nonprescription or herbal products may interact with emtricitabine and tenofovir: St. John's wort; aspirin and other nonsteroidal anti-inflammatory medications (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen (Aleve, Naprosyn).
-Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking emtricitabine and tenofovir.
-Do not start any of these medications while taking emtricitabine and tenofovir without discussing with your healthcare provider.
+• , Naprosyn ® ).
+Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking emtricitabine and tenofovir DF.
+Do not start any of these medications while taking emtricitabine and tenofovir DF without discussing with your healthcare provider.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while taking emtricitabine and tenofovir, call your doctor.
-You should not breastfeed if you are infected with HIV or if you are taking emtricitabine and tenofovir.
+• tell your doctor if you are pregnant, or plan to become pregnant.
+If you become pregnant while taking emtricitabine and tenofovir DF, call your doctor.

-- you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body.
+• you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body.
 This may cause you to develop symptoms of those infections.
-If you have new or worsening symptoms during your treatment with emtricitabine and tenofovir, be sure to tell your doctor.
+If you have new or worsening symptoms during your treatment with emtricitabine and tenofovir DF, be sure to tell your doctor.

 What special dietary instructions should I follow?